OREOcube: Spacecraft description

 OREOcube is packaged as an identical pair of 10 cm cubes, each weighing <2 kg and containing an UV-visible-NIR spectrometer, a 24-sample carousel, and integral optics enabling use of the Sun as a light source for spectroscopy, along with the electronics and data storage to make each cube an autonomous stand-alone instrument package requiring only a standard power and data interface.
 Unlike other similar experiments, OREOcube will monitor changes in the UV/vis/NIR spectrum of the samples in situ at different times during their exposure to outer space.
 OREOScube will provide data sets that capture critical kinetic and mechanistic details of sample reactions that cannot be obtained with current exposure facilities in low Earth orbit.

 Samples to be exposed include amino acids, sugars, small N-heterocycles, nucleobases, polycyclic aromatic hydrocarbons (PAH), redox molecules, and organosulfur compounds.
-The project examine photodissociation reaction rates, mechanisms, products and degradation of the organic molecules in the astrobiological context.
+The project examines photodissociation reaction rates, mechanisms, products and degradation of the organic molecules in the astrobiological context.

 The project is currently being developed by the ESA with collaboration with NASA's Exploration Systems Mission Directorate (ESMD) however no official launch date has yet been set.